13 Budgeting Tips Anyone Can Follow

-Think about what you want in the next five to 10 years, and figure out what financial situation you need to get there.
+Think about what you want in the next five to 10 years, and figure out what financial situation you need to get it.
 Whatever your goals are, know that any sound financial foundation starts with an emergency fund.
 This fund should be a minimum of three to six months of your expenses and is designed to take care of unexpected expenses.

 You might then want to pay off debt, save for a down payment on a home, or increase your savings.

 Decide where you want to be financially next year and the year after.
-Knowing what you want to do with your money will guide you as you make your budget, and it will greatly increase the likelihood that you’ll stick to it.
+Knowing what you want to do with your money will guide you as you figure out how to budget, and it will greatly increase the likelihood that you’ll stick to your plan.

 If you’ve got an ambitious goal, we recommend trying a zero-based budget first.

 To make a zero-based budget, start by prioritizing your expenses from essential to nonessential.
-Then, assign every dollar in your paycheck a “job” on the list until you run out.
+Then, assign every dollar in your paycheck a “job” on the list until you run out of money.

 3. Use a Budgeting App or the Envelope System to Track Your Spending on the Go